-One night on Good Friday, after dinner and dessert, she remarked, “I love Easter.
+One night on Good Friday, after dinner and dessert, she blurted out, “I love Easter.
 The idea of leaving your body, and being reborn divine…” Like a good Irish Catholic, she couldn’t shake the notion that drama was the way to enlightenment.
 Occasionally, we’d get into fights over this – and the fact that she was also a Republican.
 “Reagan was the best president we ever had,” she was fond of saying.
 “Easter and Reagan – what kind of self-hating shit is that?”
 I’d protest.
 We also argued because I knew she was not always taking her meds.
 Loving Regan was an exercise; all the tearing and scarring hurt but ultimately built muscle.

 One day I came over and she had a broken front tooth.
 For someone who was fond of telling everyone she was immortalized by Francesco Scavullo, and was in The Eyes of Laura Mars, it was not an easy deformity to bear.
 As with all her stories, it was never clear what really happened.
 But when you’re known for stumbling around the streets insulting people, it’s to be expected.
 “Girl, you’re a little past your prime to be getting into fights with strangers,” I’d chide.
 “Fuck that, nobody fucks with me – even you, Mary” she warned.
 I hadn’t been Mary in so long, I forgot she was talking to me.

 In late 1996, at one of our last dinners together, while we were browsing Sotheby’s Jackie Kennedy Estate auction catalog (“I waited for you to open it,” she said), I announced “I’m moving to New York.”
 After a short pause, she said, “Good.
 Maybe you’ll finally become something.
 You should grow your hair long.
 New York likes cute freaks.
 It was the only place I ever felt at home.”
 Then she handed me a simple silver ring that only fit on my wedding finger, and autographed an old head shot.
 The message was deliberately generic – “For my dear friend.”
 It was her way of putting distance between us before I did.